kvikee

 Epic Games ushers in a new era of crossovers, buying games on the EGS will now grant Fortnite skins.
 Meanwhile, Slay the Spire 2 sells at a staggering pace, and the community raises alarms about malware on Steam.

-Super Meat Boy Jumps Into Fortnite – And This Is Just the Beginning
+Super Meat Boy Jumps Into Fortnite – Just the Beginning of a Massive Collaboration Strategy

 Slay the Spire 2: The Early Access Juggernaut

-While Epic fights for digital distribution market share, indie studio Mega Crit shows that a great game can stand on its own.
-Slay the Spire 2, the sequel to the legendary roguelike deckbuilder, has sold a staggering 3 million copies in just one week of Early Access.
-It's a result that major AAA studios dream of.
+While Epic battles for digital‑distribution market share, indie studio Mega Crit proves that a great game can thrive without massive ad spend.
+Slay the Spire 2, the sequel to the legendary roguelike deck‑builder, has sold a staggering 3 million copies in its first week of Early Access.
+That’s a figure most AAA studios only dream of.

 The Dark Side of Steam: FBI Hunts Malware

-Not all news is positive, however.
-The FBI has launched an investigation into games on the Steam platform that spread malware.
-The list of suspect titles includes names like BlockBlasters, Chemia, and PirateFi.
-The agency is calling on players who downloaded these games between May 2024 and January 2026 to come forward as victims.
+Not all news is positive.
+The FBI has launched an investigation into games on Steam that are distributing malware.
+Suspect titles include BlockBlasters, Chemia, and PirateFi.
+The agency is urging anyone who downloaded these games between May 2024 and January 2026 to come forward as victims.

 The AI Debate: Voices from Industry Veterans

-The topic of artificial intelligence continues to electrify the industry.
-Jeff Kaplan, former Blizzard boss and Overwatch creator, didn't mince words, calling current AI in game development a "hot mess" and "overconfident in what it tries to deliver."
-Meanwhile, Garry Newman, creator of Garry's Mod, compared over-relying on AI in programming to... watching too much adult content.
-In his view, while the tool is powerful, it can lead to the atrophy of creative "muscle."
+Artificial intelligence continues to spark heated debate.
+Jeff Kaplan, former Blizzard boss and Overwatch creator, called current AI solutions a "hot mess" and "over‑confident in what it tries to deliver."
+Meanwhile, Garry Newman, creator of Garry's Mod, likened over‑reliance on AI in programming to watching too much adult content – warning that it can lead to atrophy of the creative "muscle."

-Meanwhile, Embark Studios (Arc Raiders) admitted it re-recorded AI-generated voice lines, acknowledging "there is a quality difference" and that "a real professional actor is better than AI."
-It's a valuable contribution to the discussion on where technology should support, not replace, human creativity.
+Embark Studios (known for Arc Raiders) admitted they re‑recorded AI‑generated voice lines, emphasizing that "a real professional actor is better than AI."
+This underscores the consensus that AI should assist, not replace human creativity.

 What do you think?